Procurement is defined in the National Procurement Strategy as:

 - £100,000 or more + VAT: a competitive tendering exercise must be conducted

-The European Union public procurement regulations may apply to some contracts that we award.
+The Public Procurement (Amendment etc.) (EU Exit) Regulations 2020 may apply to some contracts that we award.
 It depends on what the contract is for and its estimated value.
-If the regulations do apply we must advertise the contract in the Official Journal of the European Union and following set time limits for the different stages of the procurement process.
+If the regulations do apply we must advertise the contract in Find a Tender and follow set time limits for the different stages of the procurement process.

 Goods and Services - £189,330